Land of the Giants: Cast

-Land of the Giants guest stars included many familiar faces from other 1950s and 1960s sci-fi/fantasy and adventure series, including Jack Albertson, Michael Ansara, John Carradine, Yvonne Craig, Charles Drake, Alan Hale Jr, Jonathan Harris, Lee Meriwether, Larry Pennell, Warren Stevens, and Ron Howard.
+Land of the Giants guest stars included Jack Albertson, Michael Ansara, John Carradine, Yvonne Craig, Charles Drake, Alan Hale Jr, Jonathan Harris, Lee Meriwether, Larry Pennell, Warren Stevens, Glenn Corbett and Ron Howard.

 Production

 The show was created by Irwin Allen.
 With a budget of US$250,000 per episode, Land of the Giants set a new record.
 The actors had to be physically fit, as they had to do many stunts, such as climbing giant curbs, phone cords, and ropes.
-Don Marshall, who played the part of Dan Ericson, credited his previous football, track, and pole-vaulting work for helping him with the stunts required.
+Don Marshall, who played the part of Dan Erickson, credited his previous football, track, and pole-vaulting work for helping him with the stunts required.

-Elements of Allen's Lost in Space series recur in Land of the Giants, notably the relationship between foolish, greedy, on-the-run bank robber Alexander B. Fitzhugh (Kurt Kasznar) and the young boy Barry Lockridge (Stefan Arngrim), paralleling the relationship on Lost in Space between Doctor Smith and the young Will Robinson.
-Also, for main-cast billing, Kasznar was treated contractually in the same manner as Jonathan Harris had been on Lost in Space -billed in last place on the opening credit sequence, but billed as "Special Guest Star" (though he was a series regular).
+Elements of Allen's Lost in Space series recur in Land of the Giants, notably the relationship between foolish, greedy, on-the-run bank robber Commander Alexander Fitzhugh (Kurt Kasznar) and the young boy Barry Lockridge (Stefan Arngrim), paralleling the relationship on Lost in Space between Doctor Smith and the young Will Robinson.
+Also, for main-cast billing, Kasznar was treated contractually in the same manner as Jonathan Harris had been on Lost in Space—billed in last place on the opening credit sequence, but billed as "Special Guest Star" (though he was a series regular).
 Apart from this, Gary Conway received solo star billing in the opening credits, with the other regulars all receiving "also starring" billing.

 The show was originally intended to premiere as a midseason replacement in the spring of 1968, and the first 12 episodes were shot in the fall of 1967.
 This was changed and Giants premiered in September 1968 for a full season.
 The network screened the episodes in a significantly different order from the production sequence.
 This caused disconcerting lapses in continuity, since in the first 12 episodes filmed (but not in later episodes) the Giants moved slowly and hardly spoke.
 For example, "Ghost Town" was the 14th episode filmed (i.e. was not one of the original 12 episodes), but was the second episode aired.